 Research has found that people with type 1 diabetes struggle to produce normal amounts of amylin — which is another vital hormone that regulates blood sugar levels and your appetite after a meal.
 This can mean people with type 1 don’t feel as satisfied after eating along with difficulty controlling post-meal blood sugar levels.

 Type 1 diabetes was once often referred to as “juvenile diabetes”, but this is a misleading name as people of any age can develop type 1 diabetes.
 In fact, the prevalence of type 1 diabetes is increasing for all age groups across the world.

 Causes of type 1 diabetes

 The exact cause of type 1 diabetes is still unclear.
-However, like most autoimmune diseases, it is likely that people are born with a predisposition to developing the disease someday.
-Most of us would never know this unless we were tested properly for autoantibodies earlier in life.
+However, like most autoimmune diseases, it is likely that people are born with a predisposition to develop the disease someday.
+Most of us would never know this unless we were appropriately tested for autoantibodies earlier in life.

-Research from Trial Net has found that people who develop type 1 diabetes generally develop at least 2 autoantibodies before the age of 5 years old.
+Research from Trial Net has found that people who develop type 1 diabetes generally develop at least 2 autoantibodies before the age of 5 years.